NERSC/heterogeneous-IO/README.md

-# heterogenous-IO
+# Heterogenous-IO
-Understanding the IO Performance on KNL and Haswell
+* Understanding the IO Performance on KNL and Haswell
+* Design Heterogenous IO solution along ExaScale Computing Roadmap

 # To learn what we learned, Check the ipython notebook first